Trump returns Cuba to U.S. list of state sponsors of terrorism | Politics

 It would require further lengthy legal deliberations for Democratic President-elect Joe Biden to reverse the designation.
 Trump has clamped down on Cuba since coming to power in 2017, tightening restrictions on U.S. travel and remittances to Cuba, and imposing sanctions on shipments of Venezuelan oil to the island.

 But Trump's move could make it more difficult for Biden to resume rapprochement when he takes office.
 Syria, Iran and North Korea are other countries on the list.
-"I denounce Sec of State Pompeo maneuvers to include #Cuba in the list of States sponsoring terrorism to please the anti-Cuban minority in Florida," Cuban Foreign Minister Bruno Rodriguez tweeted on Dec.
-30 amid earlier speculation about the move.
+"We condemn the US announced hypocritical and cynical designation of #Cuba as a State sponsoring terrorism," Cuban Foreign Minister Bruno Rodriguez said on Twitter.
+"The US political opportunism is recognized by those who are honestly concerned about the scourge of terrorism and its victims."

 Trump has kept up a steady stream of 11th-hour sanctions announcements and other actions against targets including Cuba, Venezuela and Iran, and Biden aides have said some appear designed to tie his hands when he is sworn in on Jan.
 20. "We’ve taken note of these last-minute maneuvers," a Biden official said.
 "The transition team is reviewing each one."